cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

 - Public `index.html` continues to use Apply link only; Quick Apply is limited to `user-portal.html` job cards.
 - Admin approval path now stores `rate` on the assigned job in the user record (and mirrors to `pay` for backward compatibility).
 Acceptance emails derive rate from the specific approved job (Quick Apply passes `jobKey`).
 - Add New Job form placeholders restored: "Select Location…", "Select Rate…", and "Select Project Type…". `jobType` is populated from Firestore `dropdownOptions.projectTypes`.
-- When approving Quick Apply applicants, the system attempts to create a Firebase Auth account for the applicant if one doesn’t already exist so they can sign in to the portal.
+- When approving Quick Apply applicants, the system attempts to create a Firebase Auth account for the applicant if one doesn't already exist so they can sign in to the portal.
   - Guard added: server `GET /api/firebase?email=...` checks existence; creation only runs if not found.

 How to test quickly (old script workflow):